 Reputation is a keystone element of a business’s success and survival.
 The tricky part about reputation is that it is not just the result of what you do and say about your business.
 It is equally influenced by what others do and say.
 This gets especially tricky when it comes to your reputation online.

 The automation, sharing, and real-time features of the web today have granted people unprecedented opportunities to impact even the strongest of business reputations—positively or negatively.
 As such, it is more important than ever to monitor and protect your online reputation.
-There are many online channels to stay on top of and many ways to monitor them, but here are seven to start with.
+There are many online channels to stay on top of and many ways to monitor them, but here are eight to start with.

 One of the most obvious ways to monitor your online reputation is to check review sites such as Yelp.
 Many online directories allow anyone to add a listing, so even if you didn’t list your business, it may still be on there, collecting reviews.
 Be sure to claim your listings wherever possible, and monitor these sites frequently.
 If you do in fact see a negative review, don’t panic!
 As long as you know how to respond properly, you’ll be okay.